Pushpi Weerakoon

-Pushpi Weerakoon is a Sri Lankan peacebuilder and social development specialist recognized for her work in peacebuilding, conflict resolution, transitional justice, social cohesion, restorative justice and gender empowerment.
-She received Rotary International's Rotary Alumni Global Service Award in 2025 and addressed the Rotary International Convention in Calgary, Canada, where the award was presented on 24 June 2025.
-She is reported to be the first Sri Lankan recipient of this global alumni honor.
+Pushpi Weerakoon is a Sri Lankan social activist, who works in the fields of peacebuilding, conflict resolution, transitional justice, social cohesion, restorative justice, and gender empowerment.
+She received Rotary International's Rotary Alumni Global Service Award in 2025.

 Early life and education

-Weerakoon was educated at St. Bridget's Convent, Colombo, where she was recognized for all-round sporting achievement.

-She later studied law in the United Kingdom at the University of Buckingham.
-As a Rotary Peace Fellow she attended Chulalongkorn University, Thailand (2007).
+Weerakoon was educated at St. Bridget's Convent, Colombo.
+She later studied law at the University of Buckingham in the United Kingdom.
+She attended Chulalongkorn University in Thailand as a Rotary Peace Fellow in 2007.

-Through a Rotary Ambassadorial Scholarship, she completed an M.A. in Conflict Transformation (2010) at the Center for Justice and Peacebuilding (CJP), Eastern Mennonite University (EMU), United States.
-She has also been featured by EMU for her restorative justice work, including participation in a Harvard Law School symposium in 2015.
+She completed an M.A. in Conflict Transformation (2010) at the Center for Justice and Peacebuilding (CJP), Eastern Mennonite University (EMU), United States, through a Rotary Ambassadorial Scholarship.
+She participated in a symposium on restorative justice at Harvard Law School in 2015.

-Weerakoon later earned a Master of Public Administration at the Harvard Kennedy School and an MBA from the University of Wales; as of 2025, she is noted as a doctoral candidate in Peace and Conflict Studies at the University for Peace (Costa Rica).
+Weerakoon later completed a Master of Public Administration at the Harvard Kennedy School and an MBA from the University of Wales.
+As of 2025, she is a doctoral candidate in Peace and Conflict Studies at the University for Peace in Costa Rica.

 Career

+Early in her career, Weerakoon was involved with Sri Lanka's reconciliation initiatives following the civil conflict, and coordinated programs promoting mediation, dialogue and social cohesion.

-Weerakoon has worked with the International Organization for Migration (IOM), where she helped establish the Social Cohesion & Reconciliation Unit for the Sri Lanka mission, and has served in postings including Iraq, Bangladesh, Geneva, The Bahamas, El Salvador, Central America, Haiti, the Marshall Islands, Micronesia, Palau, Pacific islands and Pakistan.
+She later worked at the International Organization for Migration (IOM), where she was involved in establishing the social cohesion and reconciliation unit for the Sri Lanka mission, and had postings in Iraq, Bangladesh, Geneva, The Bahamas, El Salvador, Central America, Haiti, the Marshall Islands, Micronesia, Palau, Pacific islands and Pakistan.

-Earlier in her career she was involved with Sri Lanka's reconciliation initiatives following the civil conflict and coordinated programs promoting mediation, dialogue and social cohesion.
+On 24 June 2025, she received Rotary International's Rotary Alumni Global Service Award 2025 at the Rotary International Convention in Calgary, Canada, and delivered a speech.
+She was reported to be the first Sri Lankan recipient of this award.